exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 In the export, the parallelism works differently compared to the import SQL statement.

-In import statement, we are importing data from have many files.
+In the import statement, we are importing data from many files.
 Using the user provider parallelism number, we distribute these files into that many importer processes.
 For example, simply by taking modulo of file hash by parallelism number.